Student Researcher at the Laboratorium of Marvelous Mechanical Motum

 The project

-What control algorithm does the human brain use when balancing?
-This is not an easy question to answer, and it is one which our PI, Dr. Jason Moore, is interested in tackling.
-In an effort to contribute to the improvement of prosthetic limb motion, the Mechmotum laboratory is developing a simplified biomimetic of the balancing human body.
-The device also doubles as an educational tool for high school students.
+In an effort to contribute to the improvement of prosthetic limb motion control, the Mechmotum laboratory under the direction of PI Dr. Jason Moore was developing a simplified biomimetic of the balancing human body.
+The device also doubled as an educational tool for high school students.

 What I did